Darragh06/Repo1/README.md

 # Repo1
 test
-/nhello world
+hello world
-/nthis is pretty cool
+this is pretty cool
-/nalex clark is a poopy bum face
+alex clark is a poopy bum face